alphagov/stub-oidc-broker/README.md

 * The logs to the applications are outputted to relevant log file in the Log directory within this repository.
 Apart from the Directory and the 2 IDP apps, where the logs are outputted to the log file within their respective repository.

 ### Trust Framework prototype runs on the PAAS
+* All Trust Framework prototype applications apart from the Middleware run on the PAAS.
+The Middleware runs on AWS Lightsail.
 * To deploy Stub OIDC Broker simply login to the PAAS and select the build-learn space.
-* Run './gradlew pushToPaas' and this will deploy the app.
+* Run `./gradlew pushToPaas` and this will deploy the app.

 ### For more information about Open ID Connect -
 * Open ID Connect Spec - https://openid.net/specs/openid-connect-core-1_0.html